k8r/k8r.github.com/_posts/2013-03-23-template-engine.md

 {% endhighlight %}

 Piece of cake - thank you [source-code.biz](http://www.source-code.biz).
 My app is still a work in progress, but it's been helping during the last two weeks.
-I still feel like an elephant, but a more comfortable, properly-fed elephant.
+I still feel like a hippo, but a more comfortable, properly-fed hippo.